hashhar/nas/README.md

 ## File Station

-Under "Mount/Connections" tab in settings allow all users to mount "Server and Cloud Service".
+Under "Mount/Connections" tab in settings allow users in adminstrator or user private groups to mount "Server and Cloud Service".

 ## Resource Monitor